 Program Overview

 The MA in Educational Psychology (School Psychometry) combines educational psychology with psychometric assessment techniques, equipping students with the skills to conduct psychological evaluations, interpret test results and develop strategies to support students’ academic and emotional growth.
-Upon completion of all requirements, eligible students can earn an Alabama Class A certification in School Psychometry, preparing them for careers in schools, educational consulting and other specialized fields.
+Upon completion of all requirements, eligible students can earn an Alabama Class A School Psychometry certification, preparing them for careers in schools, educational consulting and other specialized fields.

 Fill a Growing Need for School Psychologists